 Common symptoms may include:

-• Wants to join but doesn’t know how: Prefers solo or parallel; struggles with group activities or sharing.
+- Wants to join but doesn’t know how: Prefers solo or parallel play; struggles with group activities or sharing.

-• Unusual speech patterns: No major delays, but may speak in a formal tone and echo others’ words.
+- Unusual speech patterns: No major delays, but may speak in a formal tone, echo others’ words, or use advanced vocabulary in an oddly stilted way.

-• Deep, narrow interests: Talks extensively about specific topics (e.g., trains, machines) without gauging others’ interest.
+- Deep, narrow interests: Talks extensively about specific topics (e.g., trains, dinosaurs, weather systems) without gauging others’ interest.

-• Masking at school, releasing at home: Imitates peers to blend in, but pays the emotional cost later.
+- Masking at school, releasing at home: Imitates peers to blend in during the school day, but pays the emotional cost later – meltdowns, shutdowns, or exhaustion at home.

-• Motor coordination challenges: Struggles with handwriting, sports, or balance, sometimes overlooked as clumsiness.
+- Motor coordination challenges: Struggles with handwriting, sports, or balance – sometimes overlooked as simple clumsiness.

 Borderline Autism Symptoms in Teens (Ages 13–19)